Trion formation and ordering in the attractive SU(3) Fermi-Hubbard model

 As shown Fig.~\ref{fig:phase_diagram}, this ordering indeed appears in a region (blue) near half-filling and at intermediate values of \( U \).
 On the low-\( U \) side, trions are not able to form, so we do not expect ordering.
 On the other hand, as \( U \) increases, the virtual dissociation becomes too weak to cause the ordering.
 So the dip in \( \kappa\) near half-filling occurs because formation of CDW order is inhibiting the density response.
 From the constant \( \mu \) cuts shown in Fig.~\ref{fig:mu_cut}, we can see that this ordering only appears sufficiently close to half-filling and at sufficiently low temperatures (it is absent for \( \mu \le -0.5 t \) or \( T \ge t/2 \)).

-Based on the sharp behavior \(S_{\rm cdw}\) near the transition, we conclude that this CDW region is bounded by a finite-temperature phase transition.
-To obtain this sharp behavior, we use a finite-size extrapolation from $S_{\rm cdw}/L^2$ measured on different lattice sizes (see Supplemental Material \cite{supp} Sec.
-V).
-We also use the invariant correlation ratio to pinpoint this transition more precisely (details in Supplemental Material \cite{supp} Sec.
-III and Refs \cite{binder1981,kaul2015a}).
+Based on the sharp behavior of \(S_{\rm cdw}\) near the transition, we conclude that this CDW region is bounded by a finite-temperature phase transition.
+To obtain this sharp behavior, we use a finite-size extrapolation from $S_{\rm cdw}/L^2$ measured on different lattice sizes (see Supplemental Material \cite{supp} Sec. \suppFSS).
+We also use the invariant correlation ratio to pinpoint this transition more precisely (details in Refs \cite{binder1981,kaul2015a} and Supplemental Material \cite{supp} Sec. \suppRcdw).
 This method identifies a transition at both high and low \( U \) at half-filling along with a critical \( \mu/t \) value for \( U = 3.5 t\) .